nmantani/FileInsight-plugins/README.txt

     Identify file type of selected region (the whole file if not selected)
   * Find PE file
     Find PE file from selected region (the whole file if not selected)
+  * Strings
+    Extract text strings from selected region (the whole file if not selected)

 * Search operations
   * Regex search